 - Eligible organizations can apply to receive up to percent of their pre-COVID-19 monthly revenue, with a maximum of $5,000 in one-time funding per business.
 Eligibility

 - Applicants will be required to demonstrate a revenue decline of at least 50 percent in April and / or May 2020 in comparison to April 2019, May 2019 or February 2020 as a result of public health orders.

-The Canada Emergency Response Benefit (CERB) will expire on October 3, 2020, as planned.
-Recipients of the CERB will then be supported by the Employment Insurance (EI) system.
-For Canadians who would not normally qualify for EI, the government will create a transitional Canada Recovery Benefit.
+Employment Insurance Changes For Canadians who would not normally qualify for EI, the government will create a transitional Canada Recovery Benefit.
 EI will become the sole delivery mechanism for employment benefits and will be modified to include self-employed individuals and others not currently eligible.

 Temporary measures to help Canadians access EI benefits more easily include:

 - 120 hours of work required to qualify;